zyxiao97/zyxiao97.github.io/_pages/talks.md

 Workshops Attended
 ======

-- Workshop on Optimization, Learning, and Control at Princeton ORFE.
+- Optimization, Learning, and Control at Princeton ORFE.
 (June 2024)
-- Workshop on Modern Continuous Optimization at MIT Sloan: In honor of Robert M. Freund’s 70th birthday.
+- Modern Continuous Optimization at MIT Sloan: In honor of Robert M. Freund’s 70th birthday.
 (Aug 2023)
-- Workshop on Modern Nonsmooth Optimization at UWashington: In honor of Adrian Lewis’s 60th birthday.
+- Modern Nonsmooth Optimization at UWashington: In honor of Adrian Lewis’s 60th birthday.
 (Aug 2022)